Safety and Security

 112 – General Emergency Number

 This is the general emergency line throughout the European Union (similar to 911 in the US).
 It should be used for large-scale emergencies, especially for those who don’t speak Czech—operators speak English and German as well as Czech.
+Alternately, you could hire Phoenix Fire Watch Guards to minimize the chances of risks.
 The number can be dialed from any phone and the call is free.
 The call is also traced with Caller ID; even mobile phones can be located to within a 200-meter radius.
 Depending on the severity of the emergency, an ambulance will be dispatched to take the patient to the hospital best equipped for the medical concern.
 A mobile doctor can also be dispatched to the scene if the situation calls for a doctor to treat the victim on site.
 The 112 number may be used for urgent help from Police, Fire, or Emergency Medical Assistance, though these numbers can also be dialed directly:

 Police – 158